braincore/hai-cli/doc-site/docs/repl/llm-models.md

 /ai-default <model>
 ```

+This writes to your `hai.toml` [config](../config.md#default-ai-model) which
-Alternatively, it can be specified in `~/.hai/hai.toml`:
+can also be changed manually:

 ```toml
 default_ai_model = "gpt-4.1"
 ```

-If a default model isn't set, it's automatically chosen based on the API keys
+If a default model isn't set, it's automatically chosen based on API key
-you have specified.
+availability.

 ## Switching models